pinax/pinax/libs/diff-match-patch/README.txt

 **** NOTE ****

-Pinax only only contains the Python version of diff-match-patch.
+Pinax only contains the Python version of diff-match-patch.